 Following the Covid-19 pandemic, progress on the proposed development of the site has been postponed until further notice.
 Application 20/00137/VAR was submitted in January 2020 as an amendment of original application 15/05237/FUL, to allow the temporary stands and related development to remain in situ until 30th May 2022, which has been permitted.

-In October 2020, a legal challenge by residents resulted in a judge ruling that the 1922 covenants on ‘the Rec’ are in fact enforceable.
+In October 2020, the judge decided against Bath Rugby’s legal challenge of the 1922 covenants on ‘the Rec’, by deciding that these are in fact enforceable.
 Consequently, any development on the land that may cause a “nuisance” is open to a legal challenge by objectors.
 This ruling was not considered in relation to any particular design proposals associated with Bath Rugby, but could be interpreted to pose a barrier to future development.